This text was written by a 20th century artist Hansegger.*

-Holding in one hand my big artist’s hat, in the other a package of pictures; please let me show you some of those works!
+Holding in one hand my big artist’s hat, in the other a package of pictures; please let me show you some of these works!

 “We have our attic full of useless pictures, so go away and do not show your face again, you lazy guy.”

-Then I became more careful in selecting more educated people; teachers, doctors, architects, lawyers, people who already owned some originals.
-I showed them my products and sold at moderate prices.
+Then I became more careful in selecting educated people; teachers, doctors, architects, lawyers, people who already owned some originals.
+I showed them my products and sold them at moderate prices.